audiophonics/ES9018K2M_serial_sync/README.md

 #How to install ES9018K2M_serial_sync for RuneAudio

-This ES9018K2M_serial_sync is made by Audiophonics for the RaspDac-Touch devices The script send by serial the bitrate, volume, and audio filter.
+This ES9018K2M_serial_sync is made by Audiophonics for the RaspDac-Touch devices.
+The script send by serial the bitrate, volume, and audio filter.
-The serial tram look like this "A,X,X,X".
+The serial data look like this "A,X,X,X".

 Exp for a 16bit music at 50% of volume and filter 1: "A,0,50,1"